-A market may not develop for the notes.
+A market may not develop for either series of the notes.

-The notes constitute a new issue of securities with no established trading market and will not be listed on any exchange.
-An active market for the notes may not develop or be sustained.
+The notes of each series constitute a new issue of securities with no established trading market and will not be listed on any exchange.
+An active market for either series of the notes may not develop or be sustained.
 As a result, we cannot assure you that you will be able to sell your notes or at what price.
-Although the underwriters have indicated that they intend to make a market in the notes, as permitted by applicable laws and regulations, they are not obligated to do so and may discontinue that marketmaking at any time without notice.
+Although the underwriters have indicated that they intend to make a market in the notes of each series, as permitted by applicable laws and regulations, they are not obligated to do so and may discontinue that market-making at any time without notice.